KRochaS/ChapterIIChallengeII/README.md

 Chapter II Challenge II from Ignite @Rocketseat

-Functional application where the main goal is perform two migration processes: The refactoring of Javascript to Typescript and change the Class Components to Function Components.
+It's a functional application with the main goal of performing two migration processes: from Javascript to Typescript; and from Class Components to Function Components.

 ## :woman_technologist: Tech stack